-Where to buy Orange Shirts:
+Where to buy Orange Shirts in London, Ontario:

-It is recommended that people buy orange shirts from Indigenous creators and organizations that directly support and/or provide services for Indigenous people.
-The National Centre for Truth and Reconciliation and the Indian Residential School Survivor Society are great places to start.
+It is recommended that people buy orange shirts from Indigenous creators, and organizations that directly support and/or provide services for Indigenous people.
+The National Centre for Truth and Reconciliation and Orange Shirt Day are great places to start.
 The Western Bookstore also has Orange Shirts and profits go to the Save the Barn Campaign (Chippewas of the Thames First Nation).
-You can also purchase shirts from Atlohsa Gifts and Rezonance Printing in London.
+You can also purchase shirts from Atlohsa pop ups (follow them on social media) and Rezonance Printing in London.